Germany hardens line on Greece after talks collapse

 A day after negotiations between Greece and its euro zone creditors broke down, members of Merkel’s conservative party accused Athens of losing touch with reality.

-But some of the toughest rhetoric came from her left-wing coalition partners, the Social Democrats (SPD), who have traditionally favored a softer line with Greece.
+But some of the toughest rhetoric came from her left-wing coalition partners, the Social Democrats (SPD), who have traditionally favoured a softer line with Greece.

 The reaction reduces the chances that Merkel might flinch and make eleventh-hour concessions as the standoff with Greece enters a critical phase.
 Without a deal in the coming days, a default will begin to look inevitable.